 Murder is the crime that usually comes to mind when a person thinks of criminal justice system, or thinks of what a criminal defense lawyer does.
 They are serious and difficult cases with high stakes for the person on trial and high stress on the lawyer defending the case.
 Although murders are not rare criminal cases, but they are not extremely common either.

-A murder charges criminalizes a certain mindset that must be proven to sustain a conviction.
+A murder charge criminalizes a certain mindset that must be proven to sustain a conviction.
 What differentiates the homicide crimes is mainly is the person’s mental state.
 For murder, that mindset is intentional.
 Murder requires an intentional act.
 According to the law, there are three ways a person can commit murder.
 A person must either cause someone’s death with intent, or cause serious bodily injury with intent and that injury results in death.
 The third way outlined in subsection (c) is regarding felony murder.
 Felony murder, discussed below, involves a death that occurs during the commission of another felony.
 As mentioned earlier, murder is prosecuted as a first-degree felony in Texas, and that means that the range of punishment is between 5 to 99 years in prison and up to a $10,000 fine.

 How to Defend a Murder Charge?